 Cohen and Goldman joined GenCanna’s president, Steve Bevan, in Tel Aviv last month for the CannaTech confab.

-Apart from producing white label CBD products, the company also has a research facility in Winchester, Ky., alongside hundreds of acres of hemp fields.
+Apart from producing white label CBD products for Gold Bee, the company also has a research facility in Winchester, Ky., alongside hundreds of acres of hemp fields.
 GenCanna also works remotely, lobbying local governments to change attitudes and regulations toward hemp.
 In California, for example, GenCanna is working to get a new hemp bill passed.

 “Given California’s leadership in the research and legalization of cannabis, California is surprisingly new in the industrial hemp space,” Bevan said.

 Industrial hemp research and commercialization, under the 2014 Farm Bill and the Consolidated Appropriations Act of 2017, are permitted as long as the state in question has a program that complies with section 7606 of the bill.

 “The California hemp bill is not exactly in line, because it allows for counties and municipalities to ‘opt out’ of Agricultural Department registration, so it’s unclear how the regulators will deal with this,” Bevan explained.

 Legislative hurdles notwithstanding, California might have been a natural fit for GenCanna since three of its founders are from there.
 Still, as Cohen — who currently resides in Los Angeles — points out, Kentucky has a storied history with the crop that dates back to pioneer times.